WilbertJiang/MuPOD/README.md

 # Overview
 MuPOD combines Proper Orthogonal Decomposition (POD) with domain decomposition:

-**Partitioning into Blocks**:
+**1. Partitioning into Blocks**:
 The chip is divided into smaller building blocks (cores, caches, I/O, memory, etc.) based on its floorplan.
-Each block is simulated individually with a high-resolution FEM tool (FEniCS).
+Each block is simulated individually with a high-resolution FEM tool [FEniCS](https://fenicsproject.org/).

-**Training POD Modes**:
+**2. Training POD Modes**:
 For each block, dynamic thermal data is collected under varying power and boundary conditions.
 POD extracts a small set of basis functions (modes) capturing most of the thermal behavior.
 These modes form a reduced-order model (ROM) for the block.

-**Dynamically Assembling the Multi-Block Model**:
+**3. Dynamically Assembling the Multi-Block Model**:
 Block-level POD models are combined into a chip-level simulator for the entire chip.
 At block interfaces, the discontinuous Galerkin (DG) method enforces thermal continuity by balancing temperature and heat flux across boundaries.